Thinkbox LogoThinkbox

 There are many ways in which they are acting to achieve this, operationally and in terms of making TV, such as: transitioning to renewable energy, improving energy efficiency, employing sustainable production practices, committing to green procurement, reducing travel, reducing wastage, staff climate training, and investing in lower carbon technologies.

-All the TV companies – and Thinkbox – are also supporters of Ad Net Zero and are committed to becoming net-zero carbon organisations by 2050 at the very latest.
+All the TV companies – and Thinkbox – are also supporters of Ad Net Zero and are committed to becoming net-zero carbon organisations by 2050 at the very latest – with ambitious targets before then.

 Subscribe today to receive the latest news in your inbox